What is 420, 421, and 710 all weed numbers

 What is 420?
 Explained

-The 420 number, we can see that, is the de facto international code for marijuana.
-The 420 is widely recognized among stoners, and applied to any weed-related affairs as a part of a brand, or a code, including oils and concentrates, whatever.
-We celebrate the demonization of marijuana is (hopefully) over, so the 420 is becoming a good number in society since then.
+The 420 number is the ‘unofficial’ international code for marijuana.
+The 420 number is often found as a part of weed brands and weed trademarks, recognized well among stoners worldwide.
+So, the demonization of marijuana is over, hopefully, and we celebrate that, meanwhile the 420 number is becoming a good (at least neutral) number as accepted in society since then.

 A few urban legends explain the origins of the 420, where the strongest one suggests that the 420 is a time on the clock: “4:20 pm”.
 This is is the sweetest version of all, and we love it just like everyone else in the marijuana industry, marijuana community, and beyond.